RichardMidnight/pi-safe/README.md

  - This adds a menu front-end to my 'sd' project which is a command-line version.

- - Works with most debian and arch distros, see below.
+ - Should work with most debian and arch distros, see below.

- - See Leepspvideo review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0
+ - See Leepspvideo nice review on youtube:  https://www.youtube.com/watch?v=XP6ycUR9Ih0
+ -   "Very Impressive", "Makes a nice small image", "Really good all-in-one solution"
+ -

  .